TaoSama/recommender/README.md

 * Clone from repository.
   `git clone git@github.com:TaoSama/recommender.git`
-* Then work aroud in the project root directory.
+* Then work around in root directory of the project.
   `cd recommender`

 ### Load processd GroupLens MoviesLens dataset into mysql